NGSchoolEU/ngs17/README.md

 Then run VM (u: ngschool p: ngschool), enter NGSchoool directory `cd /ngschool/2017` and you are ready to work.

 ## Materials not included in github repo
-To clone repor, use `git clone --recursive `
+To clone repo, use `git clone --recursive https://github.com/NGSchoolEU/2017.git`

 ### De novo assembly
 You can get it using `wget -nc -r -np HTTP`